Price Oracles

 Validator Responsibilities

-Each validator continuously:
+Each validator will continuously:

 These prices are then aggregated into a final L1 oracle price consumed by NexusCore.